 Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
 Title 23 CFR Section 450.324 and 310 CMR 60.03(6)(h) requires that the development of the TIP, RTP, and related certification documents provide an adequate opportunity for public review and comment.
 Section 450.316(b) also establishes the outline for MPO public participation programs.
-The Cape Cod MPO's Public Participation Plan as updated in 2017.
+The Cape Cod MPO's Public Participation Plan was most recently modified in 2022 and is available online for reference.
 The Public Participation Plan ensures that the public will have access to the TIP, RTP and all supporting documentation, provides for public notification of the availability of the TIP and RTP and the public's right to review the document and comment thereon, and provides a 21-day public review and comment period prior to the adoption of the TIP and RTP and related certification documents.

-The public comment period for this conformity determination commenced on April 26, 2021.
+The public comment period for this conformity determination commenced on April 24, 2023.
 During the 21-day public comment period, any comments received were incorporated into this Plan.
 This allowed ample opportunity for public comment and MPO review of the draft document.
-The public comment period will close on May 17, 2021 and subsequently, the Cape Cod MPO is expected to endorse this air quality conformity determination before May 24, 2021.
+The public comment period will close on May 15, 2023 and subsequently, the Cape Cod MPO is expected to endorse this air quality conformity determination before May 23, 2022.
 These procedures comply with the associated federal requirements.